 Is the Rule Useful As You Near Retirement?

 The Rule of 72 can be misleading as you near retirement.
 Suppose you are 55 with $500,000 and expect your savings to earn about 7% and double over the next 10 years.
 You plan on having $1 million at age 65.
 Will you?
 Maybe, maybe not.
 Over the next 10 years, the markets could deliver a higher or a lower return than what averages lead you to expect.

 By counting on something that may or may not happen, you may save less, or neglect other important planning steps like annual tax planning.

 The Rule of 72 is a fun math rule, and a good teaching tool, but that's it.
 Don't rely on it to calculate your future savings.
 Instead, make a list of all the things you can control and the things you can't.
 Can you control the rate of return you will earn?
 No. But you can control the investment risk you take, how much you save, and how often you review your plan.

 Even Less Useful Once in Retirement

-Once retired, your main concern is taking income from your investments, and figuring out how long your money will last depending on how much you take.
+Once retired, your main concern is taking income from your investments and figuring out how long your money will last depending on how much you take.
 The Rule of 72 doesn't help with this task.
-Instead, you need to look at strategies like time segmentation, which involves matching up your investment with the point in time where you will need to use them.
-You'll also want to study withdrawal rate rules which help you figure out how much you can safely take out each year during retirement.
-The best thing you can do is make your own retirement income plan timeline to help you visually see how the pieces are going to fit together.
+Instead, you need to look at strategies like time segmentation, which involves matching up your investments with the point in time when you will need to use them.
+You'll also want to study withdrawal rate rules, which help you figure out how much you can safely take out each year during retirement.
+The best thing you can do is make your own retirement income plan timeline to help you visualize how the pieces are going to fit together.